China warns on cryptocurrency mining, Bitcoin slips over 8%

 “We’ve seen the US infrastructure bill get signed, which has initiated a selloff from traders who are concerned about regulation and taxation,” said Hayden Hughes, chief executive officer of Alpha Impact, a social-trading platform.

-Hughes also cited concerns about continuing its regulatory crackdown.
+Hughes also cited concerns about China continuing its regulatory crackdown.
 The country will study the option of levying punitive power prices for companies that are involved in cryptocurrency mining, National Development and Reform Commission spokeswoman Meng Wei said at a press conference.
-Meanwhile, Twitter Chief Financial Officer Ned Segal said on Monday with Dow Jones that it didn’t make sense to invest the company’s cash in crypto assets such as
+Meanwhile, Twitter Chief Financial Officer Ned Segal said on Monday with Dow Jones that it didn’t make sense to invest the company’s cash in crypto assets such as Bitcoin.

 Dear Reader,